Saffron: World production

-Almost all saffron grows in a belt from Spain in the west to India in the east.
-Iran is responsible for around 88% of global production.
-In 2024, Iran was the largest producer of saffron, with Afghanistan as the second largest.
+Almost all saffron grows in a belt stretching from Spain in the west to India in the east.
+Iran is responsible for around 90% of global production, and in 2024 was the largest producer, followed by Afghanistan.
 Saffron is cultivated in 26 of Afghanistan's 34 provinces, with most production concentrated in Herat.

-Spain is the third largest producer, while the United Arab Emirates, Greece, the Indian subcontinent and Morocco are among minor producers.
+Greece is the third largest producer, followed by Spain, which was once the largest producer in the 19th century.
+Other producers include the United Arab Emirates, the Indian subcontinent (particularly Kashmir), and Morocco.

 Trade

 Saffron prices at wholesale and retail rates range from 500-5000 $/lb.
 In Western countries, the average retail price in 1974 was 1000 $/lb.
-In February 2013, a retail bottle containing 1.7 g could be purchased for $16.26 or the equivalent of 4336 $/lb, or as little as about 2000 $/lb in larger quantities.
-There are between 70000 and 200,000 /lb.
-Vivid crimson colouring, slight moistness, elasticity, and lack of broken-off thread debris are all traits of fresh saffron.